 Zeiss 50mm f2 Review – Bottom Line

-Overall, the Zeiss Planar 50mm f2 lens is a fantastic choice for photographers who demand high image quality and control.
+Overall, the Zeiss Planar 50mm f/2 lens is a fantastic choice for photographers who demand high image quality and control.
 Its sharpness, resolution, and almost non-existent vignetting make it a standout choice for everything from landscape photography to portraits.
 It’s small, fun to use, and has a punchy rendering with few in-your-face flaws.
 Plus, the unique Zeiss contrast profile gives it a ton of pop.

 Other Lenses to Consider

-Voigtlander 50 mm f1.5 II– This is more of a portrait dream machine with a slightly more modern optical design but still holding on to a classic look.
-I like the lens, and I would take this lens over the Zeiss if I was also shooting a lot of APS-C or a lot of full-frame portraits, but it is pretty soft at f1.5 – some portrait shooters like this softness; some hate it.
+Voigtlander 50 mm f1.5 II– This is more of a portrait dream machine with a slightly more modern optical design, but still holding on to a classic look.
+I like the lens, and I would take this lens over the Zeiss if I were also shooting a lot of APS-C or a lot of full-frame portraits, but it is pretty soft at f1.5 – some portrait shooters like this softness; some hate it.
 It has a dreamier quality.
 Voigtlander’s build quality is noticeably inferior to Zeiss and Leica, and this lens likes to suck in a lot of dust.
 The Nickel version is probably too heavy in combination with a brass Leica.

-Leica Summicron 50mm f2 – I don’t have this lens yet, it’s also a similar concept, except it doesn’t look as sexy as the ZEISS, in my opinion.
+Leica Summicron 50mm f/2Â – I don’t have this lens yet; it’s similar in concept, but it doesn’t look as sexy as the ZEISS, in my opinion.
 This has been the main driver for the lack of excitement I’ve had about getting this lens.
 Slightly smaller than the Zeiss 50mm f2 or the Kipon.
-I can’t imagine it rendering that much different than the Zeiss, other than it would have different coatings that would give it different color and contrast.
+I can’t imagine it rendering that much differently than the Zeiss, other than it would have different coatings that would give it a different color and contrast.

 For A More Modern Look